NewSee how

 Is Apple Pay suitable for small businesses?

 Yes, Apple Pay is well-suited for small businesses.
-The platform offers affordable pricing tiers, scales with your growth, and doesn't require dedicated IT resources to manage.
+The platform offers affordable pricing tiers, scales with your growth, and does not require dedicated IT resources to manage.
 Many small businesses find that Apple Pay replaces multiple tools, simplifying their tech stack and reducing overall software costs.

 How often is Apple Pay updated with new features?